Floristeady/spincommerce-liquid-docs/README.md

 </ul>
 ```

-## Iterating through categories and subcategories using navigation menu 'categorias'
+## Iterating through categories and subcategories using Menus

+List categories from a menu with slug 'categorias'.
+If the MenuItem links a category (link.is_category? returns true) and the category (link.category) has subcategories, show its links.

 ```liquid
 <ul>